How to Prepare for an Oral Board Interview

 You'll also want to spend some time practicing in the mirror so you can see for yourself how your mannerisms and facial expressions look.
 If you feel silly looking at yourself in the mirror, try recording video of yourself so you can do an honest self-evaluation.

-Maintain Eye Contact and Eliminate Gestures During the Interview
+Maintain Eye Contact and Eliminate Gestures

 During the oral board interview, be sure to maintain eye contact and pay attention to your hand gestures.
-If you're allowed to sit down at a desk or table, try to keep your hands folded on the table top and make small hand movements to accentuate points only when you feel it's absolutely necessary.
+If you're allowed to sit down at a desk or table, try to keep your hands folded on the table top and make small hand movements to accentuate points only when you feel it's necessary.

 Watch Your Verbal Cues in the Interview